lukagrbcic/ALPS-Data/README.md

 inconel_data -- Inconel data

-Both datasets are split into train and test data.
+Both datasets have been shuffled split into train and test data.

 _______